LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model

 \section{Conclusion}

 In this work, we present the first systematic exploration of subpopulation structure discovery.
 We provide a precise definition of subpopulation structure and introduce a fine-grained criteria to determine the structures.
-We have proposed a novel method, SSD-LLM, for automatic subpopulation structure discovery incorporating elaborate prompt engineering techniques .
-SSD-LLM can be combined with various subsequent operations to better tackle several downstream tasks, including dataset subpopulation organization, subpopulation shift and slice discovery, with minor task specific tuning.
-We have conducted extensive experiments to verify our proposed methods, demonstrating the remarkable effectiveness and and generality of SSD-LLM.
+We propose SSD-LLM for automatic subpopulation structure discovery incorporating elaborate prompt engineering techniques .
+SSD-LLM can be combined with subsequent operations to better tackle several downstream tasks, including dataset subpopulation organization, subpopulation shift and slice discovery, with minor Task-specific Tuning.
+We conduct extensive experiments to verify our proposed methods, demonstrating the remarkable effectiveness and and generality of SSD-LLM.